Parable of the Renegades

 "Adoptive-son!"
 Lucas interrupted.

-"--gets adamant in refusing a simple request," Rea said, silencing Lucas by smothering his mouth with a hand again before continuing.
+"--gets adamant in refusing a simple request," Rea said, silencing Lucas with a hand smother to his mouth again before continuing.
 "Now then, where were we?"

 The way Rea kept shifting herself around Lucas, made her lab gown come into contact with her figure at a frequent rate, its transparency showing off her navy-blue one-piece swimsuit and moist porcelain skin underneath.
 It was almost like she wasn't wearing that lab gown at all.